2023 Tour Down Under

 The 2023 Men's Tour Down Under was a road cycling stage race that took place between 17 and 22 January 2023 in and around Adelaide, South Australia.
 It was the 23rd edition of the Tour Down Under and the first race of the 2023 UCI World Tour.

 Teams

-All eighteen UCI WorldTeams are invited automatically and obliged to enter a team of up to seven riders into the race.
+All eighteen UCI WorldTeams participated, with up to seven riders in each team.